solidnetwork-bank/IaC/AWS/console/IAM-users.md

 # Add IAM User

-# create a IAM Policy
+# create an IAM Policy
 Go to AWS console > IAM > Policies > Create policy

 add these 12 Actions, we resources: specific: Any in this account